|Leader Education Session Dates||Club Charter Training|

 Additional Training sessions MAY be scheduled depending on the availability of 4-H Training Staff AND A MINIMUM of 5 adults that can agree to attend training on the same date in the same location.
 Watch for more details.

-New Clubs & New Family 4-H Group Orientation
+Club Charter Training & New Family 4-H Group Orientation

 Preserve the Taste of Summer (Required for Food Preservation Project leadership)